La morte risale a ieri sera

-La morte risale a ieri sera (translation: Death occurred last night) is a 1970 crime film directed by Duccio Tessari.
-The film was written by Tessari and Biagio Proietti and based on the novel I milanesi ammazzano al sabato (translation: The Milanese Kill on Saturdays) by Giorgio Scerbanenco.
+La morte risale a ieri sera (English: “Death occurred last night”) is a 1970 crime film directed and co-written by Duccio Tessari, starring Raf Vallone and Frank Wolff.
+It is based on the 1969 novel I milanesi ammazzano al sabato (“The Milanese Kill on Saturdays”) by Giorgio Scerbanenco.
+The film's baroque, psychedelic-infused score was composed by Gianni Ferrio.

-La morte risale a ieri sera stars Raf Vallone and Frank Wolff.
-The film's score was composed by Gianni Ferrio, whose baroque and psychedelic contributions to the soundtrack were described by one critic as inconsistent with the tone of the film.

-The film was distributed internationally under the title Death Occurred Last Night in 1970, which only had a 95-minute running time.
+An Italian and West German co-production, the film was released by Titanus on September 5, 1970.

 Plot

 Following the disappearance of his beautiful but mentally disabled daughter, Avanzio Berzaghi (Raf Vallone) travels to Milan to track her down.
 Local detective Duca Lamberti (Frank Wolff) investigates the city's pimps and prostitutes for clues, eventually finding the girl's burnt body in a field.
 The pimps disposed of the young girl when they heard investigators were looking for her.
 Berzaghi vows to find the girl's murderer, eventually tracking down his quarry from a clue related to the girl's teddy bear.
 Berzaghi exacts his revenge but finds no satisfaction from having done so.